Train with us.

 Owner/Head Coach Dave Moore

 Dave found Muay Thai later in life, but never missed a day of training once he started.
-His passion for the sport evolved into fighting on the amateur level, two national championship belts, helping others start their Muay Thai journey, Coaching internationally with the WBC USA team in Mexico, and finding great joy in passing on what he learned from his coaches, trainers, and fight experience.
+His passion for the sport evolved into fighting on the amateur level, two national championship belts, helping others start their Muay Thai journey, coaching internationally with the WBC USA team in Mexico and Thailand, and finding great joy in passing on what he learned from his coaches, trainers, and fight experience.

-Dave has lived in Austin for over twelve years, loves going to live shows, BBQ and brewing, catching films at Alamo Drafthouse, and spending quality time with friends both in and out of the gym.
+Dave has lived in Austin for over thirteen years, loves going to live shows, BBQ, competing around Texas as an amateur sumo wrestler, and spending quality time with friends both in and out of the gym.

 Owner/Mama Gym Tiffany Moore